-‘World Of Dance’ Recap: Round 2 Of Duels Brought Crazy Tricks & Epic Lifts
+‘World Of Dance’ Recap: Round 2 Of Duels Brought Crazy Tricks, Epic Lifts & Props

 Just when we thought ‘World Of Dance’ couldn’t get any crazier, the second round of duels went down!
 On the June 27 episode, competitors incorporated rope and other props!
 There were shocking eliminations, tears and more!